alinke5/knowledge-assistant-template/README.md

-# 🏈⚾ NFL & MLB Rules Assistant - Open Source Template
+# 🏈⚾ NFL & MLB Rules Assistant

 **Transform your documents into intelligent AI assistants in minutes!** This is the actual, production-ready NFL & MLB rules assistant built with **Databricks Agent Bricks**.
 Use it as-is for sports rules, or easily adapt it for your own knowledge base - HR policies, technical documentation, legal contracts, and more!